Rajat Parr Wines: Phelan Farm and Scythian Wine Company

 Californian winemaker and ex-sommelier Rajat Parr is well known for the wines of Sandhi and Domaine de la Côte, which he makes with Sashi Moorman, but he has two new projects.
 The first is Phelan Farm, which is his new passion: a small 4.7 hectare (11.5 acres) vineyard in an area not well known for wine.
 This is in a small valley near the town of Cambria, practically on the Pacific.
 It’s in the San Luis Obispo region, but there are very few neighbouring vineyards: this is a cool spot.
 The Scythian Wine Company wines are made from vineyards near Los Angeles in Cucamonga, and Raj shares these grapes with his friend Abe Schoener.
 Southern California has a rich history of grape growing but has fallen off the map a bit.
 While the harvest for Phelan farm is in October, the southern Californian vineyards are picked in August.
 ‘It’s almost like I am in two continents,’ says Raj.

 He’s still involved in Domaine de La Côte and Sandhi.
 ‘I kind of switched my role a little bit,’ he says.
 ‘Initially I was involved in showing the wines and doing events.
 I stopped all of that.
 I am a farmer now.’
 Sashi Moorman had a young daughter and couldn’t travel as much, but now she’s older it has set him free to take on the public face duties Raj was previously doing.
-‘He loves the business part of things,’ adds Raj.
-He’s there for the harvest.
+‘He loves the business part of things,’ adds Raj, who is at the winery in Lompoc for the harvest.

 Phelan isn’t owned by Raj, but he has a long-term lease on the vineyards which were planted by the Phelan family in 2007: Pinot Noir and Chardonnay on their own roots.
 Since the outset there has been no tillage here and viticulture has been organic.
-Raj has taken things a step further.
+Sashi and Raj were buying grapes from Greg Phelan from 2015 for Sandhi.
+Raj was tasting the grapes one day and said, ‘where is this vineyard?’
+When he saw it, decided he’d love to farm there, and he’s taken things a step further.

 From 2017-2020 Raj grafted many of these vineyards over to a range of different varieties, mainly from the Jura.
-‘I used to go to France and pick up some sticks, and come back,’ he says.
 The vines were grafted over by cutting the top of the trunk, then making an incision in the side and grafting in the cutting, sort of like a whip and tongue joint, before taping the new graft up.
 He’s planted 15 different varieties, including Trousseau, Gamay, Mencia, Mondeuse, Savagnin Vert, Savagnin Jaune, Poulsard, Jaquesse and Gringet.

 In terms of viticulture, ‘I wanted to do something different,’ he says.
 ‘I’d read many books on biodynamics and regenerative farming, I didn’t want to follow any of them.
 I found they were very methodical, and I couldn’t reason why.’
 So his approach was to use a locally adapted form of natural farming.
 This home-made farming method is a synthesis of techniques from a range of schools of agricultural thought, and Raj cites Masanobu Fukuoka (permaculture) and Elaine Ingham (regenerative) as particular inspirations.